 - Are there more perspectives yet to be considered?

 If your findings stand strong against all these questions, you are most likely headed in the right direction.

-Data extraction, data analysis, or data visualization.
-The one thing common in all these terms is data, and you must work with the highest quality, from the get-go.
+Data extraction, analysis, or visualization — the one thing common to all these terms is data, and you must work with the highest quality, from the get-go.
 For that, you can always count on Grepsr!